nanvenomous/pulsetui/CRUSH.md

 Search is case-insensitive and matches both `Name` and `Description` fields.
 For devices, also respects `showAllDevices` toggle.
 For cards, matches card name or description.

 ### 7. Index-Based Selection
 Selection index refers to *filtered* items, not full list.
-Reset `selectedIndex` when toggling filters or changing tabs.
+Reset `selectedIndex` and `scrollOffset` when toggling filters or changing tabs.
 For Configuration tab, index spans all profiles across all visible cards.

+### 8. Viewport Scrolling
+Content is clipped to fit available screen height.
+The viewport automatically follows the cursor.
+When rendering multi-line items (devices have 2-3 lines, cards have headers + profiles), `getVisualLineForIndex()` must correctly map item index to screen line for proper scrolling.

-### 8. Profile Changes Are Disruptive
+### 9. Profile Changes Are Disruptive
 Changing a card's profile can interrupt active audio streams.
 Devices (sinks/sources) are destroyed and recreated.
 Warn users when selecting "off" profile implicitly by showing unavailable status.

+### 10. Profile Name Parsing
+Profile names can contain colons (e.g., `output:mono-fallback+input:mono-fallback`).
+The regex must use `.+?` (non-greedy) instead of `[^:]+` to capture the full name.
+Bug fixed: Changed from `[^:]+` to `.+?` with proper delimiter detection.

 ## Testing Approach